 Red Creek Jasper Chunky Beaded Bracelet.
 Red Creek Jasper beads are woven on a solid hand-woven bracelet (Natural color) with an authentic Hawaiian Puka Shell clasp.
 This beach-inspired jewelry is unique, stunning, and strong.
 All Ocean Tuff Jewelry is woven by hand using durable waxed fiber that is water-friendly and weather-resistant.
+All shells are found on Kauai, Hawaii.
+They are all hand-picked and have been carefully chosen to create beautiful and unique jewelry that can be worn as a forever piece.
+Each piece of our jewelry is a work of art that is unique to Kauai Hawaii.
 Guaranteed Quality for surfing/sporting, outdoor activity, and beach fun.

 To ensure a proper fit, we strongly recommend measuring your actual wrist and ordering a size that will fit as snug as possible, as some stretching/settling (up to 1/4″) will occur.